 Once the items are -or are just about to be- physically shipped from an Inventory Location of the premises of the company/organization, the user may click the Ship option.
-That brings up a dialog window where the user may choose the quantities to ship and the shipping document (Goods Outbound -or- Goods Outbound & Sales Invoice document) that will be created against the Sales Order.
+That brings up a dialog window where the user may choose the quantities to ship and the shipping document (Shipment -or- Shipment & Sales Invoice document) that will be created against the Sales Order.
 The choice of the shipping document will define whether the Sales Order will get an Invoiced status.

 In case the Quantity to ship is less than the Ordered quantity, the Sales Order will get a Partially Shipped -or- Partially Shipped and Invoiced status (according to the Document Type chosen to ship the goods.
 If the Quantity to ship is equal to the Ordered quantity then the Sales Order will get a Fully Shipped or Fully Invoiced status (again, according to the Document Type chosen to ship the goods).
 The Product Availability column shows the available quantity per Product in all the Inventory Locations that are defined in the account.
 The value inside the parentheses refers to the non-shipped quantity for each Product in Sales Orders (excluding the present Sales Order).